Lancelot-wy/Haoyu.github.io/content/authors/admin/_index.md

 ## About Me

 Hi there!
-I'm **Randall Wang**, a first-year Ph.D. student at the **School of Cyber Science and Engineering**, Southeast University.
+I'm **Wang Haoyu (Randall)**, a first-year Ph.D. student at the **School of Cyber Science and Engineering**, Southeast University.
 My academic journey began with a Bachelor's degree in **Computer Science and Technology** from **Anhui Agricultural University**, and now I'm diving headfirst into the fascinating world of **Artificial Intelligence Security**.

 I thrive at the intersection of **creativity**, **code**, and **cybersecurity**, with a sprinkle of curiosity that keeps me exploring the boundaries of technology. 🚀